Introducing a Research Framework for the Archaeology of Wales

 INTRODUCTION

-Archaeologists in Wales have been contributing to this for some two centuries, unearthing sites and seeking to interpret what they may tell us.
-But the past still holds many secrets, and knowledge of the buildings, monuments and landscapes of Wales must continue to advance.
-This website contains the research framework that evaluates the achievements already made and identifies some key questions still to be answered.
+Wales needs to know about its past.
+Understanding a culture’s history is vital to its continuing growth and development and archaeologists in Wales have been contributing to this for some two centuries, unearthing sites, discovering past landscapes and seeking to interpret what they may tell us.
+But the past still holds many secrets, and understanding of the buildings, monuments and landscapes of Wales must continue to advance.
+This website contains the research framework that identifies some of the key questions still to be answered and evaluates the achievements already made.

 The excavation of an early Bronze Age cist burial at Fan Foel, Carmarthenshire, in June 2004. ©Dyfed Archaeological Trust